Start your career at the RUH as a Healthcare Assistant

 Developing you as an individual doesn't stop there as the team will ensure that you have induction shifts on your ward for the first two to three weeks (depending on any previous care experience) and the Trust will continue to invest in you to help you grow as a person, identify your strengths and help you succeed to become the person you want to be and have a successful career at the RUH.

-Healthcare Assistant Polly Lockton said:
+Healthcare Support Worker Polly Lockton said:

 "They made sure I was taught everything I needed to know and everyone in my induction group was very kind and supportive."